antriver/ctrlv-api/README.md

 * An image being anonymous is now a separate setting from it being password protected. (i.e. You can set a password on an image and still show your name on it.)
 Any existing images with a password have been automatically set to anonymous as this was the previous behaviour.
 * Image filenames are more unique.
 * Can give an `albumId` when uploading an image so it goes straight into an album.
+* You can now crop an image multiple times (i.e. you can crop the cropped version).
+Changed 'uncropped' image to 'original' image.
+Removed 'uncrop image' endpoint and replaced with 'revert image'.

 ## Terminology (in the code)
 * **Picture**: Intervention\Image\Image object representing an actual picture.